 Facebook – the social network that’s become indispensable for online marketers.
 From small specialty businesses to big and powerful multinationals everyone has figured out how useful Facebook can be when it comes to reaching customers.
 Everyone is tapping into that enormous potential.
 Or at least, what’s left of it.

 The reach which was one of the major draw points for use of Facebook in marketing has been declining.
-In fact, you might have noticed that in a couple of months you’ve been seeing numbers which indicate that your Facebook content hasn’t been reaching as many people as it did before.
+In fact, you might have noticed that in a couple of months you’ve been seeing numbers that indicate that your Facebook content hasn’t been reaching as many people as it did before.
 And it’s not.
 So, what’s up with Facebook?

 Why Algorithm Change Matters

-What exactly, and under which conditions, appears on people’s newsfeeds is determined by an algorithm – the thing that Facebook changed recently.
+What exactly, and under which conditions, appears on people’s newsfeeds determined by an algorithm – the thing that Facebook changed recently.
 So, for example, the algorithm can favor content published by pages users like – that’s your business’ page – over the content published by their friends.
 This would work well for you because it would mean that more of your stories would appear on newsfeeds of people who liked your page.
 However, that’s not what Facebook’s latest algorithm update was about.

 What Does the Latest Change Mean for Business?

 The best thing you could do is keep your ear to the ground and listen to what’s going on.
-When there’s a buzzword around which you can build a meaningful piece of content, you should be able to pounce on it as soon as possible.
+When there’s a buzzword around which you can build a meaningful piece of content.
+You should be able to pounce on it as soon as possible.
 You should also pay careful attention to further changes of the algorithm – they are tweaked all the time – and be ready to adapt when something big comes up.
 Like it or not, that’s the landscape you’ve found yourself in with Facebook, and you’re not the one shaping it.